atcol/Real-World-Akka/README.md

 `CounterActor` accepts 5 different message types: `Int`, `Freeze`, `DistributeValue`, `Subscribe` and `Unfreeze`, none of which are externally documented.
-Furthermore the creation of the Actor requires two inputs, which in most cases will be default starting values -- zero and empty respectively -- thus pushing burden on the client/user.
+Furthermore the creation of the Actor requires two inputs, which in most cases will be default starting values -- zero and empty respectively -- thus burdening the client/user.
 Instead, we could use a companion object to hide this creation detail and document the different message types:

 	object CounterActor {